mkdocs/mkdocs/docs/about/contributing.md

 It will attempt to run the tests against all of the Python versions we support.
 So don't be concerned if you are missing some and they fail.
-The rest will be verified by [Travis] when you submit a pull request.
+The rest will be verified by [Github Actions] when you submit a pull request.

 ## Translating themes